bsb00004/Python-Project6---Clean-And-Analyze-Employee-Exit-Surveys/README.md

 - Since the cease_date is the last year of the person's employment and the dete_start_date is the person's first year of employment, it wouldn't make sense to have years after the current date.
 - Given that most people in this field start working in their 20s, it's also unlikely that the dete_start_date was before the year 1940.

+Check the years in each dataframe for logical inconsistencies.

+- First, clean the cease_date column in dete_resignations.
+  - Use the Series.value_counts() method to view the unique values in the cease_date column.
+  - Use vectorized string methods to extract the year.
+As a reminder, here is the full list.
+  - Use the Series.astype() method method to convert the type to a float.
+- Use the Series.value_counts() to check the values in the cease_date and dete_start_date columns in dete_resignations and the cease_date column in tafe_resignations.
+  - Because Series.value_counts() returns a series, we can use Series.sort_index() method with ascending= True or False to view the highest and lowest values with their counts.
+- You can also plot the values of any numeric columns with a boxplot to identify any values that look wrong.

+__Output:__ Below are our findings:

+- The years in both dataframes don't completely align.
+The tafe_survey_updated dataframe contains some cease dates in 2009, but the dete_survey_updated dataframe does not.
+The tafe_survey_updated dataframe also contains many more cease dates in 2010 than the dete_survey_updaed dataframe.
+Since we aren't concerned with analyzing the results by year, we'll leave them as is.

+### 6. Create a New Column
+Since our end goal is to answer the question below, we need a column containing the length of time an employee spent in their workplace, or years of service, in both dataframes.

+- End goal: Are employees who have only worked for the institutes for a short period of time resigning due to some kind of dissatisfaction?
+What about employees who have been at the job longer?
+The tafe_resignations dataframe already contains a "service" column, which we renamed to institute_service.

+Below, we calculate the years of service in the dete_survey_updated dataframe by subtracting the dete_start_date from the cease_date and create a new column named institute_service.

+### 7. Identify Dissatisfied Employees
+Next, we'll identify any employees who resigned because they were dissatisfied.
+Below are the columns we'll use to categorize employees as "dissatisfied" from each dataframe:

+1. tafe_survey_updated:
+  - Contributing Factors.
+Dissatisfaction
+  - Contributing Factors.
+Job Dissatisfaction
+2. dafe_survey_updated:
+  - job_dissatisfaction
+  - dissatisfaction_with_the_department
+  - physical_work_environment
+  - lack_of_recognition
+  - lack_of_job_security
+  - work_location
+  - employment_conditions
+  - work_life_balance
+  - workload

+If the employee indicated any of the factors above caused them to resign, we'll mark them as dissatisfied in a new column.
+After our changes, the new dissatisfied column will contain just the following values:

+- True: indicates a person resigned because they were dissatisfied in some way
+- False: indicates a person resigned because of a reason other than dissatisfaction with the job
+- NaN: indicates the value is missing

+### 8. Combining the Data
+Below, we'll add an institute column so that we can differentiate the data from each survey after we combine them.
+Then, we'll combine the dataframes and drop any remaining columns we don't need.

+### 9. Clean the Service Column
+Next, we'll clean the institute_service column and categorize employees according to the following definitions:

+- New: Less than 3 years in the workplace
+- Experienced: 3-6 years in the workplace
+- Established: 7-10 years in the workplace
+- Veteran: 11 or more years in the workplace

+The analysis is based on [this article](https://www.businesswire.com/news/home/20171108006002/en/Age-Number-Engage-Employees-Career-Stage), which makes the argument that understanding employee's needs according to career stage instead of age is more effective.

+### 10. Perform Some Initial Analysis
+Finally, we'll replace the missing values in the dissatisfied column with the most frequent value, False.
+Then, we'll calculate the percentage of employees who resigned due to dissatisfaction in each service_cat group and plot the results.

+Note that since we still have additional missing values left to deal with, this is meant to be an initial introduction to the analysis, not the final analysis.
+_____________________________________________xxx__________________________xxx___________________________________________________________
+From the initial analysis above, we can tentatively conclude that employees with 7 or more years of service are more likely to resign due to some kind of dissatisfaction with the job than employees with less than 7 years of service.
+However, we need to handle the rest of the missing data to finalize our analysis.